tonyhammond/Tony.jl/README.md

 end
 ```

-This gives the following plots: a) a scatter plot of US city lat/long positions, and b) line plots for US city population distribution
+This gives the following plots: a) a scatter plot of US city lat/long positions (orange markers show major cities with pop. of over 0.9m, yellow markers are places I have visited), and b) line plots for US city population distribution
 which is comprised of two subplots using the `layout` composition:

 ### a) Lat/Long